structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Data Model.md

 The process of creating a Structr application usually begins with the data model.
-This chapter focuses on the various steps required to create the data model and serves as a guide to help you navigate the multitude of possibilities.
+This chapter focuses on the various steps required to define and implement your data model and serves as a guide to help you navigate the multitude of possibilities.

+## Data Model vs. Schema

+The **data model** is the abstract design of your application's data — the types of objects, their attributes, and how they relate to each other.
+The **schema** is the concrete implementation of that model inside Structr, defining the types, properties, relationships, methods, and constraints that the system enforces at runtime.

+In Structr, the gap between the two is unusually small.
+Because Structr stores the schema itself as a graph in the underlying graph database, types map to nodes, relationships map to edges, and properties map to attributes on those nodes — closely mirroring the structure of the data model.

+The [Schema Editor](/structr/docs/ontology/Admin%20User%20Interface/Schema) is the primary tool for creating and editing the schema.
+Because the schema maps so directly to the data model, it effectively doubles as a data modeling tool.
+Throughout this chapter, we use *data model* when referring to the abstract design and *schema* when referring to the implementation in Structr.

 ## A Primer on Data Modeling
-The schema should mirror the attributes and relationships that objects have in the real world as closely as possible.
+The data model should mirror the attributes and relationships that objects have in the real world as closely as possible.
 A few basic rules help you determine whether an object should be modeled as a node, a relationship, or a property.

 ### When to Use Nodes?
 Most things that you would use a *noun* to describe should be modeled as nodes.